 Moving emerging therapies through clinical trials and across the finish line is often challenging—and in some cases, harrowing.
 Many treatments never make it.

 In early 2022, the future looked bleak for ProQR Therapeutics’ two RNA therapies in clinical trials.
 The biotech company reported that sepofarsen, its RNA therapy for LCA10 (IVS26 mutation in CEP290), did not meet its primary endpoint of improvement of at least three lines in best-corrected visual acuity or BCVA.
 (Improvement in BCVA was only on average two lines in the Phase 2/3 trial.)
 That news came despite vision improvements, some significant, for many patients.
-The endpoint misled ProQR to stop development of its ophthalmology assets—sepofarsen and ultevursen (exon 13 mutations in USH2A)—and attempt to find a company to acquire them.
+But missing the primary endpoint led ProQR to stop development of its ophthalmology assets—sepofarsen and ultevursen (exon 13 mutations in USH2A)—and attempt to find a company to acquire them.

 Mike Schwartz, who was then vice president, global project leader, at ProQR, said, “That was devastating for me, the doctors, and the patients.”
 He noted that one patient with LCA10 in the trial with only light perception gained enough vision after receiving sepofarsen to see letters on an eye chart.
 Another LCA10 patient in the study returned to his work as a carpenter after treatment.